IHE/ITI.SeR/SeR.md

 this profile relies on XACM-SAML framework, so these standards could be good candidates to implement Authorization Requests.

-This profile describes how a Service Provider (e.g., Document Repository) can discover the existence of Authorization Decisions granted to an entity and for specific documents.
+This profile describes how a Service Provider (e.g. Document Repository) can discover the existence of Authorization Decisions granted to an entity and for specific documents.

 ## Open Issues and Questions

 11. As the profile covers not only document retrieval, shall it be renamed from "Secure Retrieve" (SeR) to e.g. "User Authorization" (UAZ)?
+12. A change in section 3.79.4.2.2 prescribes to populate the status code according to section 4.10 "Element <samlp:Response>: XACMLAuthzDecision Response" of OASIS SAML 2.0 profile of XACML v2.0 (errata) instead of using a fixed value `urn:oasis:names:tc:SAML:2.0:status:Success` -- this is because otherwise it would be impossible cover error cases.
+Does this change break the backward compatibility?
+13. Shall information about human users in the Authorization Decisions Manager's audit record (added with the Swiss change proposal) be deleted again?
+14. Shall the audit record definitions of the both actors be reworked to be made consistent with definitions in other IHE profiles?

 ## Closed Issues